Contents hide

 Surfactants.

 These are the most common group of spray adjuvants for turf.
 The term Surfactants comes from SURFace ACTive ageNTS, and they reduce a spray solutions surface tension and how it behaves.
-These are often used as a herbicide adjuvants for weed sprays, and the reason for this is that if you lower the surface tension, the product spreads out and covers the leaf, rather than beading up on the surface.
+These are often in use as herbicide adjuvants for weed sprays.
+The reason for this is that if you lower the surface tension, the product spreads out and covers the leaf, rather than beading up on the surface.

 The surface tension of water is 72 dynes/cm, and surfactants will reduce the surface tension of a spray down to 20-30 dynes/cm.
 This reduction in surface tension allows more uptake as the spray stays in contact with the leaf surface for longer.
 This is why you use a surfactant for herbicides like Duke herbicide, Recondo herbicide or Tribute Selective herbicide.